vexii/ip6seed/README.md

 7. Open a Pull Request.

 Please ensure all tests pass and follow the existing code style (2-space indentation, no semicolons, functional programming patterns).

+## Changelog

+- **v1.0.0**: Initial release with full IPv6 to BIP39 conversion, comprehensive tests, and zero dependencies.

 ## License